0b01001001/spectree/README.md

 Yet another library to generate OpenAPI documents and validate requests & responses with Python annotations.

+If all you need is a framework-agnostic library that can generate OpenAPI document, check [defspec](https://github.com/kemingy/defspec/).

 ## Features

 * Less boilerplate code, only annotations, no need for YAML :sparkles: